Perform initial configurations in Dynamics 365 Field Service

 Save and close.

-Later in this topic, we'll test geocoding and location services to make sure they're working properly.
+Later in this article, we'll test geocoding and location services to make sure they're working properly.

 Enable resource scheduling for entities